cloudflare/cloudflare-docs/content/dns/zone-setups/full-setup/setup.md

 ### Update your registrar

-1. Log into the admin account for your domain registrar.
+1. Log in to the admin account for your domain registrar.
 If you do not know your provider, use [ICANN WHOIS](https://whois.icann.org/).

 2. Disable **DNSSEC** for your domain.